chef-boneyard/chef-rfc/rfc097-policyfile-includes.md

 ## Merges and Conflicts

-Because the approach taken in this RFC permits one of more levels of policy includes, we must expliclty address the behaviour to be implemented in two cases:
+Because the approach taken in this RFC permits one of more levels of policy includes, we must explicitly address the behaviour to be implemented in two cases:

 * Merge - When a Policyfile element must be merged with another but *no* conflict is present
 * Conflict - When a Policyfile element must be merged with another but a conflict *is* present.